 ES: My clients are all different sizes, and I always suggest highlighting their favorite features as a way to best dress for their body type.
 Showing off what you like best about yourself will make you feel more comfortable and confident in any occasion.
 For some plus size women, it’s all about showing their waist.
 And, for others, it’s showing their legs or covering their arms or tummy.
 I also look to brands that I know carry stylish options in all sizes to make this easy.
 Walmart has always made a point of offering plus-size options.
 However, there are new brands that have more stylish options than ever before.
 Time and Tru offers inclusive sizes XS to XXXL, and Terra and Sky, their plus brand, offers extended sizing from 14W to 30W.
 Both brands have compatible styles and color palettes.
 This allows you to mix and match if you are plus-size in one area of your body and not in another.
 This makes it easy to find ways to flatter the areas that you like best.

 TSL: Last winter, you released your line of shoes called Stand Tall.
-In discussing the line, you mention that the purpose of the line is helping women “feel confident, strong and empowered by what they’re wearing.
-And, fashion is an incredibly empowering tool for women to protect, enhance, embolden and even convey a message.
-We are obviously in a new cultural moment, for instance, where women are raising their voices and taking up space as change-makers and thought-leaders in our global society.
+In discussing the line, you mention that the purpose of the line is helping women “feel confident, strong, and empowered by what they’re wearing.
+And, fashion is an incredibly empowering tool for women to protect, enhance, embolden, and even convey a message.
+Currently, we are in a new cultural moment, for instance, where women are raising their voices.
+Women are taking up space as change-makers and thought-leaders in our global society, above all.
 Do you see any connections between how the cultural zeitgeist is positively affecting our personal style?
 And, that may impact how we feel about dressing each day?

 ES: I’ve had the opportunity to work with inspiring clients as they were working so hard to balance careers and families, even before the #MeToo movement.
 When the Golden Globes took place earlier this year, I was lucky enough to dress clients on the carpet supporting Time’s Up and #MeToo.
 It has been incredible to be a part of and support those movements.
 Now, I think we are seeing more women dress each day celebrating their confidence and strength and that’s something incredibly empowering.

-Photo/Video Credit: InStyle, Vanity Fair, US Weekly, and The Hollywood Reporter
+Photo/Video Credit: Walmart, Getty Images, InStyle, Vanity Fair, US Weekly, and The Hollywood Reporter